Protecting Customers from Phishing Scams

 CONTEXT

-OCBC Bank, a leading financial services group in Southeast Asia, faced phishing scams that required urgent security upgrades.
-This project aims to implement security features to prevent scams and protect customers.
+OCBC Bank, a leading financial services group in Southeast Asia, faced sophisticated phishing scams targeting customers.
+This project focused on designing user-facing security measures to help customers stay safe.

 IMPACT